grga0301/smsapi/README.md

 4. Enter the phone number and message, then click the "Send Message" button.

+**The code uses free api (1 msg daily) so if you want to send as many SMSs as you want you should buy their service from this site https://textbelt.com/ **

 ## Code Explanation

 - `send_sms()`: Function to send SMS messages using the Textbelt API.